 There are two official languages in Norway and this confuses most people trying to learn the language.

 In addition to that, we have different dialects and pronunciation can vary from region to region.

-A selection of words was within both Nynorsk and Bokmål were presented with main and alternative forms.
-In this way the user was given the opportunity to choose forms that corresponded more with the speaker’s dialect.
+A selection of words within both Nynorsk and Bokmål were then presented with main and alternative forms.
+In this way, the user was given the opportunity to choose forms that corresponded more to the speaker’s dialect.
 The latitude of these options has been narrowed in recent years, but alternative forms still exist.